 Sex Education is dealt with in accordance with the National Curriculum and the Norfolk Education Authority Policy Statement that has been adopted by the Academy Council members.
 It forms part of the planned work in several subjects and is included in the work of most year groups.
 Staff and Council members working together have carefully planned its delivery.
 Human reproduction is taught with due regard to moral considerations and the value of family life.
 A copy of the Sex Education programme may be viewed at the Academy on request.

 Parents and carers are reminded that they can withdraw their child from all or part of the Sex Education provided in the Academy.
 Again, parents and carers are invited to discuss the matter with the Academy and should contact the Principal in the first instance.

 All students who follow a course in any subject will have the opportunity to be entered in the appropriate examination provided they fulfill all specified coursework requirements/controlled assessment requirements.

-Should you require any further information about the Curriculum then please contact Mr C Barns, Assistant Principal via the Academy Office by telephoning 01953 452335 or by email email@example.com
+Should you require any further information about the Curriculum then please contact Mr C Barns, Deputy Principal via the Academy Office by telephoning 01953 452335 or by email email@example.com

 We are currently finalising the curriculum structure for delivery from September 2020.
 However, the current thinking is that students in Year 9 will make only one set of option choices and begin those option subjects at the start of Year 10.